-The Audit Committee was established in 1999.
-In view of the recent amendments to the Code relating to risk management and internal control, the Board has approved the amendments to the terms of reference of the Audit Committee to include risk management function, and the Audit Committee was renamed as the Audit and Risk Management Committee with effect from 10 June 2016 to reflect its role in risk management.
-The Committee is chaired by Dr. Li Ka-cheung, Eric, an Independent Non-Executive Director.
-Other members of the Committee are Mr. Yip Dicky Peter, Mr. Leung Kui-king, Donald and Dr. Leung Nai-pang, Norman, who was appointed as a member with effect from 13 November 2015 in place of Mr. Wong Yick-kam, Michael.
-After the aforesaid appointment, all members are Independent Non-Executive Directors.
+The Audit Committee was established in 1999 and was renamed as the Audit and Risk Management Committee in June 2016 to reflect its role in risk management.
+The Committee is chaired by Dr. Li Ka-cheung, Eric, and other members of the Committee are Mr. Yip Dicky Peter, Mr. Leung Kui-king, Donald and Dr. Leung Nai-pang, Norman.
+All members of the Committee are Independent Non-Executive Directors.

 No former partner of the Company's existing auditing firm acted as a member of the Audit and Risk Management Committee within one year from ceasing to be a partner or to have any financial interest in the auditing firm.

 The duties of the Audit and Risk Management Committee include: